Skip to main content

 • In PRIVATE_ALLOWLIST, non-allowlisted addresses MUST fail with SUBSCRIPTION_NOT_ALLOWED

-• In OPEN mode, no payment or entitlement is required for subscription.
+• In OPEN mode, no payment or access record is required for subscription.

 • stream_id (bytes32/string)